|

 must still have been The Grosvenor?

-odd jobbing in London theatres prior to landing this job.
-It had been
+been odd jobbing in London theatres prior to landing this job.
+It had

 One of the reasons for the change of name was that the Grosvenor had a